ferhatBedir/spring-custom-event-handling/README.md

      Users add to automatically in Department.
   4. For Example,
       User will be update.
       When User updated, User will updated automatically in Department and save to Database.

+  FOR SWAGGER
+    if app is runing, you enter http://localhost:8080/swagger-ui.html.
+    You view swagger doc.